JuliaLang/julia/README.md

 If you have set `LD_LIBRARY_PATH` or `DYLD_LIBRARY_PATH` in your `.bashrc` or equivalent, Julia may be unable to find various libraries that come bundled with it.
 These environment variables need to be unset for Julia to work.

-If you see build failures in OpenBLAS or if you prefer to experiment, you can use the Apple-provided BLAS in vecLib by building with `USE_SYSTEM_BLAS=1`.
+If you see build failures in OpenBLAS or if you prefer to experiment, you can use the Apple provided BLAS in vecLib by building with `USE_SYSTEM_BLAS=1`.
 Julia does not use the Apple-provided LAPACK, as it is too old.

 When building Julia, or its dependencies, libraries installed by third-party package managers can redirect the compiler to use an incompatible version of the software it is looking for.
 One example of this happening is when a piece of software called the "linker" gives an error involving "Undefined symbols."
 If that happens, you can usually figure out what software package is causing the error from the names in the error text.
 This sort of error can be bypassed by, temporarily, uninstalling the offending package.
 If the offending package cannot be uninstalled by itself, it may be possible to just uninstall the development headers (for example a package ending in "-dev" in Fink).